 I think there is something here that few in the church of God seem to notice.
 We say that love is the keeping of the commandments.
 When we say that, it is true.
 I John 5:3 says that same thing.
 The keeping of the commandments, obedience, is an expression of love.

-There is another segment of this that I don't know whether we're going to get to toward the end of the sermon, but it is important.
+There is another segment of this that I do not know whether we are going to get to toward the end of the sermon, but it is important.
 It is not as important as love, but it is still important in regard to commandment keeping, in regard to making the right choices.

 Throughout Deuteronomy, the appeal is always that we keep His commandments.
 This does not mean only the keeping of His Ten Commandments.
 It means keeping all of His commandments regarding other factors that are a part of our life.